SDL-mirror/SDL/docs/README-amigaos4.md

 make

 ================================================================================
-Using SDL2 in your projects
+Using SDL 2.0 in your projects
 ================================================================================

 #include "SDL2/SDL.h"